coq-community/coq-nix-toolbox/README.md

 ## Overlays

-You can create directories named after a Coq package and containing `default.nix` files in `.nix/coq-overlays` to override the contents of `coqPackages`.
+You can create directories named after a Coq package and containing `default.nix` files in `.nix/rocq-overlays` or `.nix/coq-overlays` to override the contents of `rocqPackages` or `coqPackages` respectively.
 This can be useful in the following case:

 - You depend on a package or a version of a package that is not yet available in nixpkgs.